Artoria/FreeStyle/README.md

 FreeStyle
 =========
-This project shows a fashion how an RMVXA project could be editing while running.
+This project shows a fashion how an RMVXA project could be edited while running.

 Requirement
 ===